Tahurangi Translator Tower

 There are several tree windfalls, and the track is overgrown in sections.
 Unbridged stream crossings may become impassable after heavy rain.

-Reaching the junction with the Kaiauai Track there are a few options available: either exit to the Kaiauai carpark on Egmont Road to be picked up by prearranged transport; return down the Waiwhakaiho Track; or continue up the Ram Track to North Egmont and complete the Ngatoro - Mangaoraka - Waiwhakaiho - Ram Track (described previously).
+Reaching the junction with the Mangaoraka Track, there are a few options available: either exit to the Mangaoraka Picnic Area to be picked up by prearranged transport or continue on to the Kaiauai carpark on Egmont Road to be picked up by prearranged transport; return down the Waiwhakaiho Track; or continue up on to the Ram Track to North Egmont and complete the Ngatoro - Mangaoraka - Waiwhakaiho - Ram Track (described previously).

 This is a good day tramp - or a great introduction to an overnight tramp.
 The upper part of this route is very exposed and not recommended for winter use unless you are equipped with an ice axe and crampons.